d3/d3-selection/README.md

 <a name="selection_remove" href="#selection_remove">#</a> <i>selection</i>.<b>remove</b>()

-Removes the selected elements from the document.
-Returns this selection (the removed elements) which are now detached from the DOM.
-Note that there is not currently a dedicated API to add removed elements back to the document; however, you can pass a function to [*selection*.append](#selection_append) to re-add elements.
+Removes the selected elements from the document and this selection, returning a new selection containing the removed elements.
+There is no dedicated API to re-add removed elements back to the document; however, you can pass a function to [*selection*.append](#selection_append) and return a detached element.

 <a name="selection_sort" href="#selection_sort">#</a> <i>selection</i>.<b>sort</b>(<i>comparator</i>)